yikunsun/Store-Sales-Forecasting/README.md

 # Store-Sales-Forecasting
-Time-series forecasting for Rossmann daily sales with ARIMA, exponential smoothing, linear regression models.
+**For this project, I used Rossmann store sales data on Kaggle to forecast daily sales for more than 800 stores over the upcoming 6 weeks.
+I compared the performance of different models, including seasonal ARIMA with exogenous variables, exponential smoothing, and linear regression.
+Both seasonal ARIMA and linear regression models were able to achieve good results with MAPE of less than 10%.
+Exponential smoothing didn't perform well, which is probably due to the lack of obvious trends in sales.
+Please refer to the notebook for modeling process.**